 Provide regular updates once your campaign’s goal has been reached.
 Even if you know you will deliver early, customers want to be assured that you are on the job.
 Post updates at least once a week.

 Avoid turning your book project into a clown car.
 You need up to four people to create a comic book: author, artist, colorist and letterer.
 The cover art can be made by a different artist.
 The creator will take the profits, but they must pay everyone else first.
-You can have a co-creator on your project, but each creator will take half the profits.
+You can have a co-creator on your project, but each creator will take an equal share of the profits.
 Too many creators dilutes the profits.

 Do not offer ‘tip jar’ tiers.
 Your lowest tier should always include the book.
 If you want to create low-cost merchandise, do so separately from the campaign.
 For example, you can offer a poster along with the book, but if you also want to sell the poster separately, it should be sold via a dedicated merchandiser.